woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

 OpenLayers includes a Web Processing Service (WPS) client.
 With this client you can employ server processes in browser-based mapping applications.
 For example, you could perform certain geometry manipulations on the server that are not available in a browser environment.
 The WPS client also supports process chaining, which allows the server to perform more complex operations without the need to return the result to the client at each intermediate step.

-This tutorial will describe how to use a WPS process to manipulate a locally-created geometry in the browser, first using OpenLayers, and then by creating an interactive application using the :ref:`Boundless SDK <webapps.sdk.dev>`.
+This tutorial will describe how to use a WPS process to manipulate a locally-created geometry in the browser, first using OpenLayers, and then by creating an interactive application using the :ref:`Boundless SDK <webapps.sdk>`.

 Creating an OpenLayers.WPSClient instance